-The Arawak and Carib Indians, the original inhabitants of Trinidad & Tobago, led a relatively peaceful existence cultivating tobacco (hence how Tobago got its name) until the islands’ discovery by Christopher Columbus, who claimed them for Spain in 1498.
-A Spanish colony was founded on Trinidad in 1532.
+The Arawak and Carib Indians, the original inhabitants of Trinidad and Tobago, led a relatively peaceful existence cultivating tobacco – from which the name Tobago derives – until the islands’ discovery by Christopher Columbus, who claimed them for Spain in 1498 with a Spanish colony being founded on Trinidad in 1532.

-Over the ensuing centuries the islands became a battle ground: fought over by the Dutch, French, Spanish and British, who left the fortifications to testify.
-Control switched hands some 30 times between the colonial powers, but a lucrative sugar plantation industry run by slave labour did develop.
-Abolition of slavery left a labour shortfall which the British filled by encouraging Venezuelan farmers and forcing Indian labourers to settle.
-Then in 1857 came the discovery that would shape the country thereafter: oil.
+Over the ensuing centuries the islands became a battleground, fought over by the Spanish, Dutch, French and British, who left the fortifications to testify.
+Control switched hands some 30 times between the colonial powers as a lucrative sugar plantation industry run by slave labour developed.
+Abolition of slavery left a labour shortfall, which the British filled by encouraging Venezuelan farmers and forcing Indian labourers to settle.

 Trinidad was formally ceded to the British Crown under the Treaty of Amiens in 1802; Tobago came under British control in 1814.
 In 1857 came the discovery that would shape the country thereafter: oil, which countered the near collapse of the sugar and cocoa industries.
 In 1888, Tobago was amalgamated with Trinidad and the islands have been administered as a single entity ever since.